Last updated on June 7, 2025

 Clarion Ultimatum

-First on the rankings today is Clarion Ultimatum, the Bant () Ultimatum that basically duplicates a bunch of permanents you have in play that are also still in your library.
-This is obviously dead and unplayable in EDH outside of grabbing five new basics, but there are far better ways to have the same effect with less cost in the format.
-Especially in Bant colors.
+In last place is Clarion Ultimatum, the Bant () Ultimatum that basically duplicates a bunch of permanents you have in play.
+This is obviously dead and unplayable in EDH outside of grabbing five new basic lands, but there are far better ways to have the same effect with less cost in the format.
+Especially for Bant cards.

 #9.
 Brilliant Ultimatum